smauel/dotfiles/README.md

 Some notable features:

 * Uses [starship](https://starship.rs) for prompt customization
-* Uses Dracula for dir colors to match theme
+* Uses Nord for dir colors to match theme
 * Configures a number of aliases for common operations (see `home/.zsh/aliases`)

 ### Vim